3 Days in Viña del Mar: An Active Traveler’s Guide + Itinerary

 Late morning: Explore Concón Dunes

-Take your time and enjoy the views – expect wind and soft sand.
+Take your time and enjoy the views.

 Midday: Cliffside walk toward Reñaca